willianjusten/cards-jekyll-template/Readme.md

 ```
 # Site settings
 description: A blog about lorem ipsum dolor sit amet
-baseurl: "" # the subpath of your site, e.g. /blog/
+baseurl: "" # the subpath of your site, e.g. /blog/ or empty.
 url: "http://localhost:3000" # the base hostname & protocol for your site

 # User settings